Farata/angulartypescript/readme.md

 You can read more about configuring multiple apps in the same project here: https://yakovfain.com/2017/04/06/angular-cli-multiple-apps-in-the-same-project

+In chapters 5,6, and 7 we build an ngAuction app that uses Angular Material and Flex Layout libraries.

 Consider watching the video Angular Applied where Yakov Fain shows how to build apps from scratch using Angular CLI: http://bit.ly/2iiKjDV